 Ride a Big Bus Tour for a trip that takes you across London’s roads.
 With 4 routes operating around the capital, see London’s top sights from a double-decker bus and enjoy the views around you.
 The tickets are flexible too, which means they allow you can hop on and off the bus at any stop along the journey, allowing you to explore new destinations as you please.
 Take a wander down Baker Street, or do some last minute shopping in Piccadilly, a Big Bus Tour gives you the chance to see the London attractions you’ve always wanted to while customising your own adventure.

 Get underneath your skin at Body Worlds, an exhibition full of bodies that have donated their organs and bodies to science.
-As you walk through the three floor exhibitions, see over 200 anatomical specimens in a wide range of positions, learning all about what goes on in our bodies and minds to find out how humans impact their own health and those around them.
+As you walk through the three-floor exhibition, see over 200 anatomical specimens in a wide range of positions, learning all about what goes on in our bodies and minds to find out how humans impact their own health and those around them.
 Learn what it means to be human at this one-of-a-kind experience.

 Going to the theatre in London is a must!
 With plenty of shows on the West End and in smaller fringe venues, watching a live performance will definitely make any visit to the capital finish with a smile on your face!
 London theatre ranges from roaring successes like The Lion King and The Mousetrap to newer shows like Everybody’s Talking About Jamie, there really is a show to suit anyone’s musical taste and budget.